 “That I will faithfully execute the office of President of the United States”

-RM: If you were standing in the crowd for any of the Presidential inaugurations from Andrew Jackson to Dwight D. Eisenhower, you’d have seen the solem oath of office taken between 24 tall, smooth columns at the East portico of the Unites States Capitol Building.
+RM: If you were standing in the crowd for any of the Presidential inaugurations from Andrew Jackson to Dwight D. Eisenhower, you’d have seen the solemn oath of office taken between 24 tall, smooth columns at the East portico of the United States Capitol Building.

 “…President of the United States, so help me God.”

 RM: When the columns were installed in 1824, the sandstone slabs themselves that made up the columns, even before they were erected, were considered so important that they were transported from the Potomac River to Capitol Hill by human power alone.
 No lowly mules were deemed fit to move such sacred objects.
 But they didn’t have quite the same standing in 1958.

 Betty Rea (BR): They had been taken off the east front when the east front was extended.
 They were stored down the Potomac- crated, slowly disintegrating.